How to Turn Skepticism Into Success: An Experiment

 A Little Experiment

-To really see this theory in action, I invite you to play along with me for a little experiment.
-Go ahead and pick 3 extremely popular things that you find yourself criticizing.
-Don’t be shy.
-I know you all have some choice opinions about a product, service, media offering, or pop culture phenomenon that you just don’t get.
-Pick anything that brings you out in a rash, or even fill you with righteous anger or confusion.
+To see this theory in action, let’s conduct a little experiment together.
+Pick three extremely popular things that you find yourself criticizing.
+Don’t hold back!
+Whether it’s a product, service, media offering, or pop culture phenomenon that you just don’t get, jot them down.
+Choose anything that makes you cringe or fills you with confusion or righteous anger.

-If you’re having trouble coming up with three things, write down a list of possibilities.
-Try to keep it to things you can simply, easily, and cheaply (or freely) partake in.
-Yes, I said partake.
-You can probably tell what’s coming next, can’t you?
+If you’re having trouble thinking of three things, make a list of possibilities.
+Focus on things you can easily and cheaply (or freely) partake in.
+Yes, partake.
+You can guess what’s coming next, right?

 1. Partake

-Okay, here comes the "fun" part.
-I want you to become a user of these 3 things you picked.
-Watch the terrible TV show.
-Read the crappy book.
-Try the silly fad diet.
+Alright, here’s the “fun” part.
+I want you to become a user of the three things you picked.
+Watch the TV show you dislike.
+Read the book you think is awful.
+Try the fad diet you think is silly.

-If you really don’t want to invest money in the endeavor (and who could blame you?), borrow what you need from a friend or just interview some people who are diehard fans.
+If you don’t want to spend money on this (and who could blame you?), borrow what you need from a friend or just interview some diehard fans.

 Don’t judge or criticize at this stage.
 In fact, don’t even ask any questions.
-Put aside your preconceptions and allow yourself to simply absorb the experience.
-Yes, it will probably be unpleasant, but try to put that aside for a moment.
+Put aside your preconceptions and allow yourself to fully experience it.
+Yes, it might be unpleasant, but try to set that aside for now.

 2. Evaluate Objectively

-Be like a sponge for the time being, open up your mind and allow the essence of the event to wash over you.
+Be like a sponge for now, open your mind and let the essence of the experience wash over you.

 3. Observe

-Now comes the part where you begin picking apart what you’ve just witnessed and asked questions.
-Not just "why on earth did I just do that?" but actual pointed information gathering that will help you better understand the appeal of this thing.
+Now it’s time to start analyzing what you’ve experienced and ask questions.
+Not just “why did I do that?” but meaningful questions that will help you understand the appeal of this thing.

 First, start with the basics.
-What did you notice about it?
+What did you notice?
 What stands out to you as significant?
-Any particular colors, camera angles, music, sound effects, compositions, or written copy that struck you as eye-catching or compelling?
+Any specific colors, camera angles, music, sound effects, compositions, or written copy that you found eye-catching or compelling?
 Why was that?
-What patterns are you seeing?
+What patterns are emerging?

 4. Ask Questions

-Next, start asking yourself what kind of value you can gain from the data you’ve gathered.
-Is there some tactic or approach used by the producers of this product that you can adapt or use in your own marketing efforts?
+Next, ask yourself what value you can gain from the data you’ve gathered.
+Is there a tactic or approach used by the creators that you can adapt for your own marketing efforts?
 What, specifically, do other people see in it?

-Don’t ask these types of questions cynically, but with real, open curiosity.
-Again, be open to learning something new and holding your judgment until the very end.
+Ask these questions with genuine, open curiosity.
+Be open to learning something new and hold off on judgment until the end.

 Still Hate It?
 That’s Okay

 You don’t have to find some newfound appreciation for the product through this experiment.
 That’s not the point.
-The idea isn’t to start loving things you didn’t love before, the idea is to stop irrationally hating them.
+The goal isn’t to start loving things you didn’t love before; the idea is to stop irrationally hating them.

 If you find that you still can’t stand it after repeated and intense scrutiny, that’s okay.
-But it does you no good as a marketer, a freelancer, or a designer to simply decide that you hate certain things that are successful without at least examining them to understand why people love them.
+But it doesn’t benefit you as a marketer, freelancer, or designer to simply decide that you hate certain successful things without at least examining them to understand why people love them.

-Through this exercise, you may uncover a powerful tactic or strategy that you can apply to your own work, that will get you the increased traffic or clients you need to grow your career.
+Through this exercise, you may uncover a powerful tactic or strategy that you can apply to your own work, helping you attract more traffic or clients and grow your career.